Bridge International Academies

-Bridge International Academies is a Kenyan company which provides for-profit education to children in India, Kenya, Nigeria and Uganda.
+Bridge International Academies is a company which provides for-profit education to children in India, Kenya, Nigeria and Uganda.
 It was started in 2008, and calls itself a "social enterprise".
+By 2022, Bridge had around 750,000 students in its schools.
+As of March 2023, it is the world's largest for-profit primary education chain.
+Its parent company is NewGlobe Schools, Inc.

 History

+Shannon May, her husband Jay Kimmelman, and Phil Frei, a former roommate of Kimmelman's co-founded Bridge International Academies and opened the first school in Nairobi, Kenya in 2008.
+By 2022, Bridge had around 750,000 students in its schools.
+As of March 2023, Bridge has schools in Uganda, Nigeria, Liberia, and India in addition to Kenya, and is the world's largest for-profit primary education chain.

 Bridge opened a London, UK office.

 In 2016, Bridge opened six schools in Andhra Pradesh, India in a partnership with the Government of Andhra Pradesh to use disused school buildings to create Bridge schools.

 Bridge won the 2016 Global Shared Value award in Kenya.

+In 2016, Bridge expanded to Liberia as part of the Liberian Education Advancement Program (LEAP) that selected eight private companies to take over 93 public schools.
+Bridge started with running 23 schools, and as of February 2023, it runs about 360 of 487 LEAP schools.

 Costs for bridge schools net losses and revenues are estimated and are not released by the firm, with losses in 2016 estimated $12m a year and with a total revenue of $16m / year.

 In 2017, the number of Bridge academies in Lagos, Nigeria increased.
 Bridge removed pupils after taking control of schools with large class sizes, and removed 74% of incumbent teachers from their schools.